 Schlosshotel Fiss has a modern alpine feel.
-The lobby has lots of pines and stonework and leads to the bar area which is a mass of candles and stylish alpine furniture.
+The lobby has lots of pines and stonework and leads to the bar area, a mass of candles, and stylish alpine furniture.
 Much like a Four Seasons hotel but more individual, the entire area is immaculate.
-Beyond the bar area is a sun-dappled terrace and a further lounge with a roaring fire where you can enjoy an extravagant afternoon food buffet that is included in the room rate..
+Beyond the bar area is a sun-dappled terrace and a further lounge with a roaring fire where you can enjoy an extravagant afternoon food buffet included in the room rate.

-Rooms are immaculate, large and recently refurbished, with exquisite furnishings and flint coloured tiling in the bathrooms.
+Rooms are immaculate, large, and recently refurbished, with exquisite furnishings and flint-colored tiling in the bathrooms.
 Pinewood floors, doors & cupboards are offset by white sheets and cream rugs.
-In our room there was a main bed, a large sofa in front of a TV, a desk and a separate room with sliding doors and two extra beds.
-The highlight was the bathroom, which had an enormous worksurface, a double sink and a glass wall with pine doors which opened and shut to join the two rooms up.
+In our room, there was a main bed, a large sofa in front of a TV, a desk, and a separate room with sliding doors and two extra beds.
+The highlight was the bathroom, which had an enormous worksurface, a double sink, and a glass wall with pine doors that opened and shut to join the two rooms up.
 It was a very clever design and made the space very fun.